 Substance misuse and dependence has become a significant issue in our society today, and it affects individuals from all walks of life.
 Substance use disorders often affect individuals with a mental health disorder, making recovery a more complex process.
 When two disorders or illnesses occur simultaneously in the same person, they are called comorbid or co-occurring disorders.
 Research shows that drug abuse and other mental illnesses are often comorbid.
 As many as 6 in 10 people who have a drug use disorder also suffer from mental illnesses.
 Our mission is to treat adults with co-occurring substance use and mental illness.
-Our intent to apply for licensure through the Bureau of Substance Abuse Services (BSAS) to further specialize our services for this population.

 Our services are designed to help alleviate the symptoms of co-occurring substance use and mental illness through a comprehensive treatment approach that identifies, evaluates, and simultaneously treats both disorders.
 Patients with co-occurring/comorbid disorders often exhibit more severe symptoms than those caused by either disorder alone, underscoring the need for integrated treatment.